f3rhoodn/AGV_data_tools/README.md

 Notice that in some Matlab functions parallel processing toolbox is used.
 Make sure that this toolbox is added or modify parallel sections of the code (such as `parfor`) to sequential.

 4) Python:
 All the functions are provided with a Python version in `my_util.py` library.
 For visualization `pyplot` can be used.
-However, for a better visualization installing `Open3D` library is recommended.
+However, for a better visualization installing `Open3D` library is recommended which also gives numerous other capabalities for manipulation of point clouds.